 Abundant OWASP Mobile Resources

-The OWASP Mobile Security Project offers a trifecta of complementary resources for mobile application security: the OWASP Mobile Application Verification Standards (MASVS), the OWASP Mobile Security Testing Guide (MSTG) and the OWASP Mobile Security Testing Checklist.
+The OWASP Mobile Application Security Project offers a trifecta of complementary resources for mobile application security: the OWASP Mobile Application Verification Standards (MASVS), the OWASP Mobile Application Security Testing Guide (MASTG) and the OWASP Mobile Application Security Testing Checklist.
 The three work together to promote strong mobile application security.

 The MASVS outlines the definitive standard for mobile app security.
 Mobile app owners, architects and developers consult the MASVS to build security by design and security professionals rely on the MASVS to establish a security baseline for all mobile apps and test them consistently.